 printf command is similar to echo.

-echo – print the text to standard output stream
+echo command in Linuxecho – print the text to standard output stream

 Above command will print hello on the screen.
 Problem with above statement is that it will not preserve all white space characters.
 It will squeeze all adjacent white space characters in single white space character.
 It also remove the double quotes.
 Another problem is that BASH tries to expand the special characters.
 For example – command echo * will not print * but it will print all file and directories in current directory.
 To avoid these problems, you should wrap the message in double quotes.